-The Bichpoo gained popularity in Australia during the late 90s.
+The Poochon gained popularity in Australia during the late 90s.
 They were bred specifically for those wanting a small, active dog that doesn’t shed.

-The Bichon Frise Poodle Mix Temperament and Physical Characteristics
+The Bichon Frise Poodle Mix Physical Characteristics (Size: Height, Weight)

-The Bichpoo (Poochon) is typically about a foot high, weighing around 8 to 16 pounds (4-8 Kgs).
+The Bichpoo (Poochon) typical height is 1 foot and weights 8lbs to 16lbs (4-8 Kgs).
 Its lifespan is approximately 12 to 15 years.

-Like any hybrid dogs like Poodle Mixes, Bichpoo temperament and physical characteristics are not as predictable as a purebred, as it may inherit more or less traits from each of its parents’ breed.
+Like any hybrid dogs like Poodle Mixes, Bichpoo physical traits are not as predictable as a purebred, as it may inherit more or fewer traits from each of its parents’ breed.

 Poochons are generally characterized by almond-shaped eyes, slightly long ears, and round, short muzzle reminiscent of the Bichon Frise.